 An idea is the spark that begins the process of writing a book.
 But how do ideas find us?
 And when they do, what comes next?
-Sonya takes students on a “behind-the-scenes” journey into her process of creating books from start to finish.
-Her presentation includes the reading of two to three titles as well as a sneak preview of her upcoming book.
-She will work together with the school and teachers to come up with a presentation that will address learning objectives in an entertaining and educational fashion.
+Sonya takes students on a “behind-the-scenes” journey into her process of creating books.
+Her presentation includes the reading of two to three titles.
+She can also work together with the school and teachers to come up with a presentation that will address learning objectives in an entertaining and educational fashion.

 (~30 students per session)

 Students will listen to original poetry, learn about the basic building blocks of poetry, and have the opportunity to write their own poetry in this fun, interactive workshop.
 Sonya uses her own poems to help illustrate poetic and literary devices, such as alliteration, personification, rhythm and rhyme, metaphor and simile, and onomatopoeia.